 Traffic offences are a complex area of law, and being charged with an offence can be very serious.
-Penalties can range from receiving a fine, incurring demerit points, a probation order or even going to jail.
+Penalties can range from receiving a fine, incurring demerit points, disqualification from holding or obtaining a driver licence, a probation order or even going to jail.
 This depends on the type of offence, the circumstances, and your traffic history.

 If you've been charged with a traffic offence you should get legal advice.